-The Insect themed Quirky Mini Boss Squad (composed of three ninja) are sent to go capture Naname the younger Ill Girl sister of the protagonist.
-They decide in probably reasonable Ninja procedure to go one at a time (ostensibly because two are only there as transportation and backup respectively) to subdue and capture her to hurt her older brother.
-The first Mook arrives at her location and ambushes her with his Praying Mantis close combat style nails (long and sharp) but is quickly defeated off screen and rendered unconscious.
+The insect-themed Quirky Mini Boss Squad (composed of three ninja) are sent to go capture Nanami, the Ill Girl sister of the protagonist.
+They decide in probably reasonable ninja procedure to go one at a time (ostensibly because two are only there as transportation and backup respectively) to subdue and capture her to hurt her older brother.
+The first, Kamakiri, arrives at her location and ambushes her with his Praying Mantis close combat style nails (long and sharp) but is quickly defeated off screen and rendered unconscious.
 You'd Expect: That his backup WOULD check in on him after he was gone for an inordinately long time.
 Instead: Even though one of them gets a 'bad feeling' that something has gone 'terribly wrong', he doesn't do anything which for a cartoon medium might as well mean Too Dumb to Live as it's a shameful case of lacking Genre Savvy.

-Also in Katanagatari for the same episode when the Praying Mantis guy does die and his friends go in to try to rescue him/continue the mission they send the next close combat specialist in next, which is fine, but it turns out that Naname has Awesome by Analysis, meaning that whenever they show her any of their generationally passed down ninja arts she will instantly learn it and master it the second time they show her.
-You'd Expect: if you were sane upon seeing this and her serenity dissonance slasher smile 'run the fuck away', grab the remaining guy and RUN like you never did before to inform the rest of your ninja brethren of the threat they face and report a full account of her abilities and weaknesses that you could glean from that short encounter (being Shinobi they should have observation skills).
-Or at least, assuming that this happened way too fast for the guy to run away before dying, for the Bee themed guy remaining to realize the depth of the threat and run for it and hopefully make it off the island alive.
-Instead: The Butterfly themed guy gets himself killed—which on second thought/review may have been impossible for him to get out of—but the Bee themed guy actually 'tries to stay' to complete the mission rather than run away; although Naname noticed his presence it still should have been possible to run.
+Also from the same episode, when Kamakiri does die and his friends go in to try to rescue him/continue the mission, they send another close-combat specialist in next, which is fine, but it turns out that Nanami has Awesomeness by Analysis, meaning that whenever they show her any of their hereditary ninja arts she will instantly learn them and master them the second time they show her.
+You'd Expect: If you were sane upon seeing this and her Slasher Smilerun the fuck away, grab the remaining guy and RUN like you never did before to inform the rest of your ninja brethren of the threat they face and report a full account of her abilities and weaknesses that you could glean from that short encounter (being ninja they should have observation skills).
+Or at least, assuming that this happened way too fast for the guy to run away before dying, for Mitsubachi remaining to realize the depth of the threat and run for it and hopefully make it off the island alive.
+Instead: Chouchou gets himself killed—which on second thought/review may have been impossible for him to get out of—but Mitsubachi actually tries to stay and complete the mission rather than run away; although Nanami noticed his presence it still should have been possible to run.

-In Kimi ni Todoke, our heroine Sawako looks like it has finally gotten into her head that Kazehayadoes like her too.
+Our heroine Sawako looks like she has finally realised that Kazehayadoes like her too.
 Valentine Day approaches.
 You'd Expect: Sawako gives Kazehaya chocolate.
 Even if it is just "duty" chocolate.
 Instead: She gives chocolate to everyone but Kazehaya.
-You see, she's so honest that she couldn't give him just "duty" chocolate, but too humble to dare to give him "love" chocolate.
+You see, she's so honest that she couldn't give him just "duty" chocolate, but too humble to dare to give him "real" chocolate.
 So she doesn't give him any.
 Result: Kazehaya is left absolutely confused.
 Does she like him or not?
 Their relationship is now worse than it was at the beginning of the story.